python/cpython/Doc/howto/unicode.rst

 4. Many Internet standards are defined in terms of textual data, and can't handle content with embedded zero bytes.

-Generally people don't use this encoding, choosing other encodings that are more efficient and convenient.
+Generally people don't use this encoding, instead choosing other encodings that are more efficient and convenient.

 Encodings don't have to handle every possible Unicode character, and